 The food will be vegetarian and there will always be a vegan option.
 Please, check the corresponding options when signing up.
 Though, if you have serious food allergies, please let us know when signing up.
 We will see then if we can adjust the menu or if you’ll have to bring your own food.

-We will prepare and have food together throughout the weekend and will run on “dance time”, which means having breakfast, lunch and dinner two or three hours later than we would normally have it, because dancing at night is open ended and will almost certainly go on until the small hours.
+We will prepare and have food together throughout the week and will run on "dance time", which means having breakfast, lunch and dinner two or three hours later than we would normally, because dancing at night is open ended and will almost certainly go on until the small hours.

 For all of that to work, there will be a schedule of kitchen shifts that the participants will divide among themselves.
 Of course you don’t have to worry about the supplies: everything we’ll need to stay well fed will be provided and you’ll just have to chop, cook and clean the kitchen afterwards (yeah, there’s always a catch).